AlexanderBartusch/CNP_project_final/readme.md

 * 7 files containing the corresponding station IDs with coordinates
 * HYDROBASINS: layer: BasinATLAS_v10_lev12
 * HYDRORIVERS: HydroRIVERS_v10
-* TWI: TWI_global.tif fie calculated in QGIS
+* TWI: TWI_global.tif file calculated in QGIS

+All raw data required for this project is permanently archived on Zenodo: [DOC and link].
+The Zenodo repository includes:

+* raw data (complete and unmodified)
+* data description and all information regarding the original data sources and download procedures
+* the preprocessed dataset used in the analyses presented here

+**To reproduce the results run the given Python and R scripts in the given order:**

 # Data preperation: